topheman/labs.topheman.com/README.md

 LABS.TOPHEMAN.COM
 =================

-This is no more than the repo of [labs.topheman.com](http://labs.topheman.com/), the site where I keep a list of some of the personal side projects I'm on.
+This was the repo of [labs.topheman.com](http://labs.topheman.com/), now I made a 301 redirection from the root of the site to a page of my blog that presents my personal projects.

+So I used this project to generate this page of my blog.

+What's left below is for me when I'll go back ...

+---

 ### Why would you care about the sources of such a website ?